 US crude oil movement by rail

 The EIA divides the US into five storage regions.
-The crude oil receipts for these regions in July are listed below:
+The crude oil receipts for these regions in February 2017 were as follows:

-PADD 1, PADD3, and PADD 5 are the most active for crude-by-rail receipts.
-On the other hand, PADD 2 is the most active for outgoing rail shipments.
+PADD 1, PADD 3, and PADD 5 are the most active for crude-by-rail receipts.
+In contrast, PADD 2 is the most active in regards to outgoing rail shipments.

 Impact on MLPs

-In the final part of this series, we’ll take a look at some crude oil price forecasts.
+In the last part of this series, we’ll take a look at why Goldman Sachs downgraded crude oil price forecasts.